Please note that selected forms will open in a separate and secured Dulwich College International website.

 Do you have a waiting list?

-Yes, we do have a waiting list for some year groups, especially for places at DUCKS (our school children aged 3 to 7 years old).
+Yes, we do have a waiting list for most year groups.
 Parents are encouraged to apply early for a place at the College.
 Please click here to enquire about admissions at Dulwich College Seoul or email firstname.lastname@example.org

 If so, how are admissions prioritised?

-2. A qualified sibling of a current student who has completed the application process by 1st February for entry into the following academic year
+- a qualified sibling of a current student who has completed the application process

-4. A child transferring from another Dulwich College International school
+- a qualified child transferring from another Dulwich College or returning student from overseas

 Do you test all children before admission?